reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

 # Wisdom for Sale

-This tutorial shows you how to build [Wisdom for Sale](https://github.com/hagenhaus/wisdom-for-sale), a command-line and web-based application that enables two participants, a seller and a buyer, to trade wisdom for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
+This module shows you how to build [Wisdom for Sale](https://github.com/hagenhaus/wisdom-for-sale), a command-line and web-based application that enables two participants, a seller and a buyer, to trade wisdom for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
 Your DApp creates and funds two accounts (one for each participant), enables the seller and buyer to make a transaction, and exits.

 # Learning Objectives

-The following learning objectives describe what you will be able to do as a result of completing this tutorial.
+The following learning objectives describe what you will be able to do as a result of completing this module.

 1. Define essential Reach terms.
 1. Build a simple Reach command-line DApp.